-NOTE: You can also make temporary contour adjustments using the TONE and UP/DOWN buttons on the remote.
+NOTE: You can also make temporary contour adjustments using the TONE and UP/DOWN buttons on the remote or the front panel HF/ LF adjustments.
 See the Contour/Tone Settings section of this manual for details.

 Miscellaneous Settings

 Other Options